uccross/open-source-autonomous-vehicle-controller/Balance-bot/Simulation/Readme.md

 After installing ROS. you can copy the balancing bot file into your src folder in your ros workspace and build it.

-then run these commands for running gazebo and control ros node.
+then run the commands for running gazebo and control ros node.

 ```
 roslaunch balancing_bot gazebo.launch
 ```
-You should be able see the balancing like in the below image
+You should be able to see the self-balancing bot simulation in gazebo like in the image below

 ![gazebo](gazebo_sample.png)